-Coaster is a supplier of furniture products in U.S. Per 《Furniture Today》, in 2016; the Top-20 U.S. furniture suppliers collectively sold USD 11.7 billion of furniture.
-From 2014 to 2016, 《Furniture Today》 ranks Coaster as the ninth largest furniture supplier in the U.S.
+Coaster is a supplier of furniture products in U.S. Per 《Furniture Today》, in 2017; the Top-20 U.S. furniture suppliers collectively sold USD 12.53 billion of furniture. in 2017, 《Furniture Today》 ranks Coaster as the tenth largest furniture supplier in the U.S.

 U.S. furniture market is relatively diversified.
 Currently, there are few dominated lead U.S. furniture suppliers.
-Per Coaster assessment, within the mid-price point indoor-furniture category, Coaster market share is estimated to be about 1.47%.
+Per Coaster assessment, within the mid-price point indoor-furniture category, Coaster market share is estimated to be about 2.31%.